diode-dataset/diode-devkit/README.md

   Depth maps (`*_depth.npy`): depth ground truth with the same resolution as the images.

   Depth validity masks (`*_depth_mask.npy`): validity masks where 1 denotes valid sensor return and 0 otherwise.

+  Surface normals maps (`*_normal.npy`): Surface normal vector ground truth with the same resolution as the images.
+Invalid normals are represented as (0,0,0).

 ### Devkit
 This development toolkit contains: